 Meaning

-“I’m a scientist, not a theologian.
+In the quote “I’m a scientist, not a theologian.
 I don’t know if there is a God or not.
 Religion requires certainty.
 Revere and respect Gaia.
 Have trust in Gaia.
-But not faith.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.
+But not faith.,” the emphasis is on friendship.
+It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.

 Theme